-Singapore Go-Karting Track Guide: 5 Wicked Places to Race Your Heart Out
+Singapore Go-Karting Track Guide: The Last 2 Places to Race

 Contrary to popular belief, motorsport isn’t a pastime only for elites.
 Karting, or carting, is the first rung on the ladder that leads to F1, and it’s an activity that the entire family can take part in.
-Having visited the four permanent Singapore go-karting tracks, I have summarised the differences between each below, and I can say that local petrolheads have never been this spoilt for choice.
+Having visited the permanent Singapore go-karting tracks, I have summarised the differences between each below.
+After a brief period where we had up to five tracks, these are the only and best places for go karting in Singapore.

 1. KF1 Karting Circuit Kranji